- TABLE OF CONTENTS

 Thus, Sidi Batuta, King of the Wandorobo sent a letter to Rome addressed to Constantine.
 In this letter, Sidi Batuta made mock submission to Constantine, and then Batuta suggested that Constantine did not really rule an area of the world where he would not visit and lay claim to that land in person.
 Batuta mentioned in particular the area of the headwaters of the White Nile just north of the Baganda Kingdom, which is Uganda today.
 Batuta had baited the hook it seems.

-What happened next is not in any history book, for Constantine was taken with the idea that he should officially conquer Africa himself.
+What happened next is not in any history book, for Constantine was taken up with the idea that he should officially conquer Africa himself.
 He also suffered under the illusion that Sidi Batuta was eager to submit to his power.
 Thus, Constantine set up an elaborate entourage of vessels and Roman military to make a journey up the Nile.
+All of this was done in great secrecy.
 On his Imperial Barge, Constantine included a throne room, and in it he had placed his Imperial Throne, the symbol of his power.

 Just as they tied off Constantine's barge to a tree along the river, Sidi Batuta and his men killed the pullers, untied the rope, and they pulled the barge up the side river very quickly.
 As soon as the barge was near shore, they jumped onto the barge, Constantine jumped into the river, and Batuta's men grabbed Constantine's throne and carried it away.
 Constantine escaped the crocodiles, and he was rescued by men from the next barge down the way.

-Now, the puzzling thing was, how did this man support his family, and why did he abandon the outside world, for he had matriculated from Makerere University in Uganda with honors.
+Now, the puzzling thing was, how did this man support his family, and why did he abandon the outside world, for he told me that he had matriculated from Makerere University in Uganda with honors and had gone on the take a medical degree in the UK.
 I asked him about this, and he told me that he was not, in fact, abandoning the outside world, for he was an anesthesiologist MD at the Nairobi Government Hospital, and he maintained a flat in Westlands, the upper class suburb of Nairobi.
 As far as his employers were concerned, he was a quiet bachelor type who preferred to seclude himself.

 As I looked around the cave home more, I saw a number of interesting innovations whereby Mzee Kiwongo had combined the modern and the ancient, and I commented with approval.
 Kiwongo thanked me.
 He then said, "Would you like to see the throne of Constantine?"
 Well, you could have bowled me over with a feather friend, for I could not imagine such a thing.
 I said, "Well yes, I suppose if it is somewhere about, I would be very curious."